Partners in Research: Lessons Learned in Los Angeles

 NIJ: How did this research idea come about, and how did you engage the police department?
 How did the department receive the idea, and what things happened to set the partnership in motion?

 Cassia Spohn (CS)/Katharine Tellis (KT): When the [NIJ funding] solicitation came out, we felt that Los Angeles would be an ideal jurisdiction in which to conduct this study.
-We approached Deputy Chief Charlie Beck (currently Chief of Los Angeles Police Department), and he was immediately receptive to the idea of an open and transparent analysis of sexual assault investigations in service of his department's commitment to quality through continuous improvement.
+We approached Deputy Chief Charlie Beck (currently Chief of the Los Angeles Police Department), and he was immediately receptive to the idea of an open and transparent analysis of sexual assault investigations in service of his department's commitment to quality through continuous improvement.
 Sheriff Lee Baca was equally supportive from the moment we reached out because sexual assault was the focus of his dissertation.
 Deputy Chief Beck and Sheriff Baca's support was critical in fostering relationships throughout their respective agencies and set the stage for expanding the partnership to include the Los Angeles County District Attorney's Office and victim advocacy agencies.

 NIJ: When you look back at the first six months of the partnership, what were the toughest hurdles you had to overcome?